High School: 1998-2000

 Unfortunately, I lost the election because most of the students who supported me were too passive to vote.
-But, my campaign caught the eye of the journalism teacher and he invited me to join the school news team.
-He believed that the media has more power to change behavior than politicians.
+But, my campaign caught the eye of the journalism teacher, and he invited me to join the school news team.
+He believed that journalists have more power to change the world than politicians.

 North News Network

 This was WAY before cell phones put a camera in everyone's hand.
 It was WAY before YouTube made fame commonplace.
-These were the days of the VHS and analog machines.
+These were the days of the VHS cassett tape and the analog machine.

 Back then, video cameras were something old people used at Christmas.
 Most kids had never held a video camera.
-I was the only kid I knew who owned one.
+I was the only teenager I knew who owned one.

-One day, after getting caught sneaking onto the school's roof, my teacher blackmailed me into doing a report for the army clique.
-After the video was shown, the student leader thanked me for giving his group a voice.
-He said that before then, he felt his clique had been unrepresented.
+One day, after getting caught sneaking onto the roof of the school, my teacher blackmailed me into doing a report for the army clique.
+Although I didn't want to do the project, after the video was shown, the student leader thanked me for giving his group a voice.
+He said that before then, he felt his group had been unrepresented.

 This experience opened my eyes to the potential the media has to balance power within a community.
 I decided it was my responsibility to make more videos for groups that had been under represented.

 I made this advertisement for the recycle club.
-Later, it was awarded the video of the year.
+Later, it won an award for best video of the year (1998).

 One day, I stumbled upon a flooded library.
-I filmed the catastrophe and sold it to the local news station.
-That day, the news team let me hang out with them and watch a real news crew in action, I was in love.
-To me, filmmaking felt like a calling, but, like Bishop Frank said, it was forbidden.
+Books were floating everywhere.
+I filmed the catastrophe and sold the footage to the local news station.
+That day, the news team let me hang out with them and watch a real film crew in action.
+I was in love.
+To me, filmmaking felt like a calling.
+But, like Bishop Frank said, it was forbidden.